Invoice Financing Meaning

 - It can affect relationships with your customers because now a third party lender has taken over the control of collecting the payments.

-- It may reduce your chances to get other types of loans.
+- It may reduce your chances of getting other types of loans.

 - Loss of control as someone else is responsible for collecting the payments.